 Monty Python and the Holy Grail (1974)

 The castle Doune Castle was used for a lot of scenes.
-This is where John Cleese insulted King Arthur in a French accent and later goes on a killing spree at a wedding.
+This is the place where John Cleese insulted King Arthur in a French accent and later goes on a killing spree at a wedding.
 Also the site of the wooden rabbit trick and “fetchez la vache”, as well as home to the very friendly girls of Castle Anthrax.

 The picturesque Castle Stalker was used as Castle Aaargh and the place for the final confrontation with the insulting French.